The Lambert $W$ equation of state in light of DESI BAO: Results and Discussion

-Table~\ref{tab:results} summarizes the constraints on the parameters obtained for the Lambert $W$ (column I) and $\Lambda$CDM (column II) models, while also highlighting the key limits imposed on each parameter.
-The best-fit values of the free parameters $\theta_1$ and $\theta_2$ in the Lambert $W$ model are obtained as $\theta_1=0.087$ and $\theta_2=-3.36$.
+Table~\ref{tab:results} summarizes the constraints on the parameters obtained for the Lambert $W$ (column III) and $\Lambda$CDM (column IV) models, while also highlighting the key limits imposed on each parameter.
+The best-fit values of the free parameters $\theta_1$ and $\theta_2$ in the Lambert $W$ model are obtained as $\theta_1=0.087$ and $\theta_2=-3.35$.
 These values show significant agreement with the theoretically estimated values $\theta_1 \approx \frac{1}{7}$ and $\theta_2 \approx -\frac{16}{5}$ that the authors in Ref. \cite{Saha1} obtained using information from the observational analysis performed with only the Hubble parameter data.
-Furthermore, the Lambert $W$ EoS reveals a Hubble constant $H_{0} = 67.4 \pm 1.2$, $\text{km\,s}^{-1}\text{Mpc}^{-1}$, which agrees well with the Planck estimate $H_0 = 67.36 \pm 0.54~\mathrm{km\,s^{-1}\,Mpc^{-1}}$ \cite{acc5}.
-In addition, current measurements of the sound horizon at the drag epoch yield $r_d = 146\pm 2.5$~Mpc, consistent with recent BAO observations \cite{Ham1}.
+Furthermore, the Lambert $W$ EoS yields a Hubble constant value $H_{0} = 67.4 \pm 1.2~\mathrm{km,s^{-1},Mpc^{-1}}$, which is in excellent agreement with the Planck estimate, $H_0 = 67.36 \pm 0.54~\mathrm{km,s^{-1},Mpc^{-1}}$ \cite{acc5}.
+However, it deviates significantly from the value reported by the SH0ES collaboration, $H_0 = 73.04 \pm 1.04~\mathrm{km,s^{-1},Mpc^{-1}}$ \cite{refh02}, thereby reflecting the persistent Hubble tension.
+In addition, current measurements of the sound horizon at the drag epoch yield $r_d = 146\pm 2.5$~Mpc, consistent with recent BAO observations \cite{Ham1,refhoalle1,refhoalle2}.
+Notably, the value of the Hubble constant reported in Ref.~\cite{refRevjcap}, $H_0 = 67.5^{+1.3}_{-1.6}~\mathrm{km,s^{-1},Mpc^{-1}}$, and obtained using a parameterized Hubble-function framework constrained by a similar data set, is consistent with our estimate within the quoted uncertainties.
+Such agreement between independent analyses lends further credibility to the present results and highlights their robustness.
+However, since the underlying model assumptions differ from those adopted in our analysis, we restrict the comparison to a qualitative consistency check rather than a detailed quantitative analysis.
 The information criteria, AIC and BIC, and their corresponding relative differences for the two models are summarized in Table \ref{tab:AIC}.
 The $\Delta$AIC values suggest that, although the Lambert $W$ model is statistically similar to the standard $\Lambda$CDM model, it does not represent the optimal choice due to a larger set of parameters.
 However, the $\Delta$BIC values show strong evidence against the Lambert $W$ model.
 This is probably due to the fact that BIC has a more stringent penalty term for the number of free parameters.
 So, we cannot be very sure whether the Lambert $W$ model is truly inferior compared to the $\Lambda$CDM model.\\

 Figures~\ref{fighz} and~\ref{figmuz} illustrate the best-fit evolutions of the Hubble parameter $H(z)$ and the distance modulus $\mu(z)$, respectively, as obtained with the combined SNIa+BAO+OHD data set.
 For comparison, the corresponding predictions of the $\Lambda$CDM model are also included in the same figures.
 These results suggest that the evolutions of $H(z)$ and $\mu(z)$ in the Lambert $W$ model are not always consistent with those in the $\Lambda$CDM model, particularly at higher redshifts, however, at low redshifts ($z \lesssim 0.5$), their behavior remains broadly compatible with both the observational data and the predictions of the standard $\Lambda$CDM model.\\